Master of Public Administration

 Municipal Technical Advisory Service; Maura Sullivan, Chief Operating Officer, City

-of Chattanooga; Donyel Scruggs, Associate Director of Development, YMCA of Metro Chattanooga;
+of Chattanooga; Donyel Scruggs, Vice President of Development, Public Education Foundation;

 and Reginald Smith, Executive Director, Bethlehem Center.